Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 - Install the [Arduino IDE](https://www.arduino.cc/en/software) and [GNU Octave](https://octave.org/);
 - Clone the repo locally;
 - Flash the [Arduino code](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/main/Arduino_interface/Arduino_interface.ino) to your Arduino Uno;
 - Drop some images, **any size, any number of colors, png format**, in the [image folder](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/tree/main/Octave_Interface/Images).
 1x screenshots, 4 colors, made from emulators and images from Game Boy Camera fit perfectly the native printer resolution.
-Other formats will be reduced to 160x(16xX), 2 bits per pixel images;
+Other formats will be reduced to 160x(16xX), 2 bits per pixel images, Bayer dithering (like the Game Boy Camera);
 - Connect the Game Boy Printer to the Arduino and the Arduino to the PC.
 Nothing indicates if wiring is OK, trust yourself;
 - Open [the Octave code](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/main/Octave_Interface/Direct_Converter.m), select the [COM port corresponding to your Arduino board](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/e13f0a8247043a577f75674304a3ea3e64e7e601/Octave_Interface/Direct_Converter.m#L10) and run the code from the GNU Octave Launcher;
 - Enjoy your washed-out pictures !